shakhyar/SIH-2025-EternalzTech/README.md

     3. How much water is lost by transpiration
     4. Number of stomata per leaf area
     5. Number of leaves

+### ***SOLUTION:***

+Soil moisture decays in a non linear way, there are no fixed proportions that helps us know when will the soil completely dry up after its been irrigated.

 **We cannot predict soil moisture decay with so many features on edge devices**.
 Either:
-1. We need a lot of data #or
+1. We need a lot of data **OR**
-2. We need an AI to learn these factors, small enough to run on small compute power but without compromising efficiency.
+2. We need an AI to learn these factors, small enough to run on small compute devices, but without compromising efficiency.
 \
+\
 Both of these methods seem impossible, only Neural Nets can fit to such volatile changes, but thats not possible to run RNN, LSTM, CRNN, etc on Arduino sized MCUs.
-Arduino Nano, has only 2Kb SRAM, thats not possible to fit/make any model in just 2Kb for such a complex task.
+Arduino Nano, has only 2KB SRAM, thats not possible to fit/make any model in just 2KB for such a complex task.

 For that we had to develop a completely new Architecture that:
 - Has Smart cold loading from persistant storage instead of keeping entire models as hot cahe